vshanks/github.io/_posts/2020-09-28-habitat-marte-part2.md

 Each centre chief presents their research on their chosen facility.
 This gives everyone in the mission an opportunity to learn about techniques, protocols and technologies in adjacent realms.

 ### Q What was the theme of Mission 47 at Habitat Marte?
-In this mission, we focussed on the architectural design of the habitat.
+In this mission, we focussed on architectural design of the habitat.
 This included designing the layouts, evaluating materials, machinery and locations of the various facilities within the habitat.

 ### Q. Does a virtual analog mission offer the same experience as an in-person one?
 Like all things virtual, I'm sure that it does not.
 Given that [my first mission]({% post_url 2020-09-27-habitat-marte-part1 %}) was this summer under the cloud of Covid-19, virtual missions are the only sort that I've experienced so far.
-The disadvantage, of course, is that isolation and confinement studies, food production studies and any that rely on geological similarity are not feasible in a fully virtual setting.
+The disadvantage, of course, is that most studies - isolation and confinement, food production and any that rely on geological similarity are not feasible in a fully virtual setting.
 I found that it really exercised my imagination: a skill that often deteriorates during adulthood.

 Are virtual missions a viable replacement for in-person missions - definitely not, but they are the next best thing.